How to Maintain Building Access Safety Without Compromising Building Aesthetics

 - Rooftop clutter affecting the skyline

-- Fire escape stairs appearing visually heavy
+- Fire escape stairs appear visually heavy

-- Anchor points scattered across roofs
+- Anchor points are scattered across roofs

-- Maintenance access disrupting the façade design
+- Maintenance access is disrupting the façade design

 Understanding the Hierarchy of Controls in Roof Safety Design